Thursday, March 06, 2025

 It also depends on the weather too.
 Standing at the cliff’s edge might be quite pleasant on a balmy summer’s day.
 But when the wind is howling in from the frigid zone and the sleet is stinging your face, on the edge is no place to be.
 One wonders, “Why on earth am I trying to stand here at this place, at this time”.
 As the wind pushes one leans into the wind to have a look over the edge.
 If there’s a wind sheer for a moment, a pause in being held back, it’s over the edge and down to death.
 It makes one queasy in the gut just thinking about it.

 Now picture being at the bottom of the cliff in big seas.
 You’ve been tossed about in a boat without a rudder and run aground.
 Huge waves have pounded your punt to pieces.
 Disaster has dashed your dinghy.
-Climbing the cliff will save you from the waves bashing you into bits.
-But it’s wet and your too weak with cold to see or climb a way up the impenetrable slippery cliff.
+Climbing the cliff will save you from the waves bashing you to bits.
+But it’s wet and you're too weak with cold to see or climb a way up the impenetrable slippery cliff.

 Two loves emerge from these pictures.
 From our perceived position in life, one desires to be at the top of the precipice, or one loves they’re at the top.
 Or, on the other hand, one doesn’t love that they’re at the bottom but rather desires to be at the top.